 Age Group Recommended adult: pupil ratios for a normal day or residential visit Under 5s: 1 teacher or adult for every 4 pupils, additionally at least one person who has a current paediatric first aid certificate must accompany children on outings.
-School years 1 teacher or adult for every 6 pupils.
-1 to 2: School years 1 teacher or adult for every 6 - 10 Y3 pupils; 3 to 6: 1 teacher or adult for every 10 - 15 Y4 - Y6 pupils on day visits; and 1:10 - 12 on residential visits.
-School year 7 1 teacher or adult for every 20 pupils on day visits; onwards: 1:10 on residential visits.
+School years 1 to 2: 1 teacher or adult for every 6 pupils.
+School years 3 to 6: 1 teacher or adult for every 6 - 10 Y3 pupils; 1 teacher or adult for every 10 - 15 Y4 - Y6 pupils on day visits; and 1:10 - 12 on residential visits.
+School year 7 onwards: 1 teacher or adult for every 20 pupils on day visits; 1:10 on residential visits.
 Visits abroad: minimum of 2 teachers, 1 teacher or adult for every 10 pupils.